Protein-primed homopolymer synthesis by an antiviral reverse transcriptase.

 9NLV, 9NLX - PubMed Abstract:

 Bacteria defend themselves from viral predation using diverse immune systems, many of which target foreign DNA for degradation 1 .
-Defense-associated reverse transcriptase (DRT) systems provide an intriguing counterpoint to this strategy by leveraging DNA synthesis instead 2,3 .
-We and others recently showed that DRT2 systems use an RNA template to assemble a de novo gene that encodes an antiviral effector protein, Neo 4,5 .
-It remains unknown whether similar mechanisms of defense are employed by other related DRT families.
-Focusing on DRT9, here we uncover an unprecedented mechanism of DNA homopolymer synthesis.
+Defence-associated reverse transcriptase (DRT) systems provide an intriguing counterpoint to this strategy by using DNA synthesis instead 2,3 .
+We and others recently showed that DRT2 systems use an RNA template to assemble a de novo gene that encodes the antiviral effector protein Neo 4,5 .
+It remains unclear whether similar mechanisms of defence are used by other related DRT families.
+Here, we show that DRT9 systems defend against phage using DNA homopolymer synthesis.
 Viral infection triggers polydeoxyadenylate (poly-dA) accumulation in the cell, driving abortive infection and population-level immunity.
-Cryo-EM structures reveal how a noncoding RNA serves as both a structural scaffold and reverse transcription template to direct hexameric complex assembly and poly-dA synthesis.
-Remarkably, biochemical and functional experiments identify tyrosine residues within the reverse transcriptase itself that likely prime DNA synthesis, leading to the formation of high-molecular weight protein-DNA covalent adducts.
+Cryo-electron microscopy structures reveal how a non-coding RNA serves as both a structural scaffold and reverse transcription template to direct hexameric complex assembly and poly-dA synthesis.
+Notably, biochemical and functional experiments identify tyrosine residues within the reverse transcriptase itself that probably prime DNA synthesis, leading to the formation of protein-DNA covalent adducts.
 Synthesis of poly-dA by DRT9 in vivo is regulated by the competing activities of phage-encoded triggers and host-encoded silencers.
-Collectively, our work unveils a novel nucleic acid-driven defense system that expands the paradigm of bacterial immunity and broadens the known functions of reverse transcriptases.
+Collectively, our study identifies a nucleic-acid-driven defence system that expands the paradigm of bacterial immunity and broadens the known functions of reverse transcriptases.

 - Department of Biochemistry and Molecular Biophysics, Columbia University, New York, NY, USA.